 Liquor forum awaits Ramaphosa's response on booze ban before revealing next move

-The Gauteng Liquor Forum says it will wait for President Cyril Ramaphosa's response on Friday to its demand that government lift or amend the regulations on the ban on the sale of alcohol.
+The Gauteng Liquor Forum says it will wait for a response from President Cyril Ramaphosa on Friday afternoon before announcing its plans

 The Gauteng Liquor Forum says it will wait for a response from President Cyril Ramaphosa on Friday afternoon before revealing its next move.